 - an accident.

 The prosecutors will typically add another 30 days for any of the above factors.
-With especially bad accidents, or high blood alcohol levels, often they will start at 60 days and offer even higher jail time from there.
+With terrible accidents or high blood alcohol levels, they will start at 60 days and offer even higher jail time from there.

 Second Time DUI: Recommended Strategy